“From top to bottom the body corporate was infected with the disease of sloppiness”Formal Investigation into m.v. Herald of Free Enterprise, 1987

 Leadership in major incidents

-Lessons from major incidents such as Piper Alpha, Grangemouth, Buncefield, Texas City and Nimrod have highlighted leadership failures as key issues.
-Boardroom decisions can have a significant impact upon major hazard safety, but this has not always been recognised as the impact may not be felt until months or even years later.
+Lessons from major incidents such as Piper Alpha, Grangemouth, Buncefield, Texas City, Columbia, THORP, Hatfield, and Nimrod have all highlighted leadership failures as key issues.
+Boardroom decisions can have a significant impact upon safety, but this has not always been recognised, as the impact may not be felt until months or even years later.
 Often, investigations focus on technical and management system failings, but there is a growing impetus for looking at the role of senior leaders during major accident investigations, and holding them accountable for their actions.

 In particular, recent events have identified:

-- a failure to recognise things were out of control (or potentially out of control), often due to lack of competence at different levels of the organisation;
+- A failure to recognise things were out of control, often due to lack of competence at different levels of the organisation.

-- a failure to manage process safety effectively and take the necessary actions.
+- A failure to manage process safety (major hazard safety) effectively and take the necessary actions.